Prodis

 A full pilot integration in 2-3 days.

-Connect a real API surface, keep the model-calling code you already have, and ship an assistant with answer records without restructuring your service.
+Connect a real API surface, keep the model-calling code you already have, and ship an assistant with typed execution paths without restructuring your service.

 Open source + managed production